Georg von Békésy: Research

-Békésy contributed most notably to our understanding of the mechanism by which sound frequencies are registered in the inner ear.
-He developed a method for dissecting the inner ear of human cadavers while leaving the cochlea partly intact.
+Békésy developed a method for dissecting the inner ear of human cadavers while leaving the cochlea partly intact.
 By using strobe photography and silver flakes as a marker, he was able to observe that the basilar membrane moves like a surface wave when stimulated by sound.
 Because of the structure of the cochlea and the basilar membrane, different frequencies of sound cause the maximum amplitudes of the waves to occur at different places on the basilar membrane along the coil of the cochlea.
 High frequencies cause more vibration at the base of the cochlea while low frequencies create more vibration at the apex.

 Békésy concluded from these observations that by exciting different locations on the basilar membrane different sound wave frequencies excite different nerve fibers that lead from the cochlea to the brain.
 He theorized that, due to its placement along the cochlea, each sensory cell (hair cell) responds maximally to a specific frequency of sound (the so-called tonotopy).
 Békésy later developed a mechanical model of the cochlea, which confirmed the concept of frequency dispersion by the basilar membrane in the mammalian cochlea.

-In an article published posthumously in 1974, Békésy reviewed progress in the field, remarking "In time, I came to the conclusion that the dehydrated cats and the application of Fourier analysis to hearing problems became more and more a handicap for research in hearing," referring to the difficulties in getting animal preparations to behave as when alive, and the misleading common interpretations of Fourier analysis in hearing research.
+Békésy fully neglected the sharp discontinuities of the basilar membrane seen in many mammalian species, for example Old World and New World desert rodents, even though this anatomical evidence had already been widely published during his lifetime.
+Thus, he missed seeing that his traveling wave theory was not compatible with cochlear anatomy.

+Békésy's theory purported to explain every feature of the auditory sensation owing to passive mechanical phenomena.
+Later David Kemp, showed that that is unrealistic and that active feedback is necessary.
+Finally, in 2025 A. James Hudspeth and his research team – based on "a groundbreaking technological advancement" – established that also in mammals frequency analysis in the inner ear occurs without a traveling wave on the basilar membrane, and the inner ear theory of Békésy was thus disproved.